jawadhoot/resume/docs/index.md

 Developed SaaS, desktop applications for Reservoir Engineers to analyse data for exploration, decline curve analysis and well optimization.

 - Take complete ownership of backend development and deployment.
-- Translate and validate data for regression.
+- Mentor junior developer and manage their performance.
 - Design and build multi-user, multi-tenant applications over the regression and algorithms.
 - 3D visualize unstructured grid, with filtering, clipping, and interaction.
 - Integrate application with existing services.